 The number two craft was damaged in a crash.
 It was modified with the fuselage being stretched (2.4 ft) and the addition of two external drop tanks.
 This enabled the craft to carry 76% more propellant.
 The new craft was designated X-15A-2.
 During one of the flights, with a special ablative coating, it was able to attain the unofficial record speed of Mach 6.7 (4,520 MPH) in October 1967 with pilot William "Pete" Knight in control.

-This is my depiction of the X-15A-2 in flight.
+This is my depiction of the X-15A-2 in flight on November 3, 1965.
+It was the first flight with the external tanks.
+The tanks were empty.
 The craft survives today at the National Museum of the United States Air Force.